GabeScott/standard-works-vault/General Conference/2006 April - Our Rising Generation.md

 # Our Rising Generation

-*By Ronald A. Rasband - Of the Presidency of the Seventy*
+By Elder Ronald A. Rasband - *Of the Presidency of the Seventy*

 *Given in the April session of the 2006 General Conference*

+>*Our rising generation is worthy of our best efforts to support and strengthen them in their journey to adulthood.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/our-rising-generation?lang=eng)